 Where a student is not satisfied with a decision made in relation to the policy, they have the right to lodge an appeal.

 Appeals must be made within 20 business days of receiving notification of the decision, and must be made in writing to the Director, Student Services.
 The University will normally notify the student of the outcome of an Appeal within 20 business days of receiving the request.
-Where the Director, Student Services has participated in the decision against which the student is appealing, the appeal will be considered, and a determination made, by the Deputy Vice Chancellor (Academic).
+Where the Director, Student Services has participated in the decision against which the student is appealing, the appeal will be considered, and a determination made, by the Deputy Vice Chancellor (Students).

 Debt collection fee